vigneshimself/SVG-Micro-Animations/README.md

 ![alt text](/svg-micro-animations.gif)

-Built a nav bar and used SVG animations to show the user when they have interacted with the buttons
+Built a nav bar similar to Twitter and created SVG animations using GreenSock (GSAP) animation libraries to show the user when they have interacted with the buttons

 <hr>